Description

 Rocky Mountain Beeplant (Bee Spider Flower)

 Cleome species are annuals that are excellent to use for pollinator gardens and in re-vegetation mixes, especially in post-wildfire areas to help sustain native pollinator communities.
-Bees and other pollinators are highly attracted to the copious nectar-rich flowers of this plant and the seeds are loved by various bird species.
+Bees and other pollinators are highly attracted to this plant’s copious nectar-rich flowers, and the seeds are loved by various bird species.
 These annuals bloom quickly and with a long duration and are used by a diverse array of native bees, wasps, and butterflies as well as managed agri-pollinators such as Apis mellifera (Honey Bee) and Megachile rotundata (Alfalfa Leafcutter Bee).

 Reviews